Young man sips coffee while using digital stylus on tablet

 There's no set period of time that it takes to rebuild your credit, as various factors contribute to your credit history.

-If you’re able to review your free credit report and identify any errors made by the credit bureau, reporting those errors to the credit bureau to correct them may impact your credit history.
+If you’re able to review your free credit report and identify any errors, reporting those errors to the credit bureau to correct them may impact your credit history.

 If you’ve been a victim of identity theft or fraud, you may find that fraudulent charges (and non-payment of those charges) are the problem with your credit history.
 Resolving fraudulent charges with both your credit card issuer and the credit bureau that is showing the erroneous charge can help them get removed from your credit report.

-Rebuilding your credit takes time and dedication.
+Building credit history or improving bad credit takes time and dedication.
 Whatever your situation, the best time to start working on building good credit is now.
-By focusing on establishing a reliable history of on-time payments or by using new credit cards to increase your credit mix, you can take the steps to rebuild your credit and make your financial goals a reality.
+By focusing on establishing a reliable history of on-time payments or by using new credit cards to increase your credit mix, you can take the steps to rebuild your credit, earn a good credit score, and make your financial goals a reality.

 Was this article helpful?